lakshay1455/5G_Telecom/README.md

 #### Key Features
 - Advance DAX queries have been used
-- The feature of navigating across different visuals through replacing buttons has been extensively used
+- The feature of navigating across different visuals through buttons has been extensively used